burgerga/INTOXICOM_Workshop_1/paper/paper.md

 [RS NOT CLEAR HOW THE TEXT ABOVE RELATES TO BELOW.
 ABOVE YOU MENTION 3 CHALLENGES (1) INCOMPLETE INTEROPERABILITY; (2) LACK OF ADOPTION OF UNIQUE IDENTIFIERS; (2) DATA NOT MEETING COMMUNITY STANDARDS.
 BELOW YOU MENTION AGAIN 3 DATA CHALLENGES, FOR WHICH THE FIRST TWO ARE THE SAME AS ABOVE, I UNDERSTAND THIS.
 HOWEVER, THE THIRD CHALLENGE MENTIONED BELOW IS ABOUT ONTOLOGIES WHICH IS NOT NECESSARILY THE SAME AS MEETING COMMUNITY STANDARDS, OR IS THIS WHAT YOU MEAN: E.G. IUCLID IS AN ECHA STANDARD BUT NOT AN ONTOLOGY PER SE, CAN YOU CLARIFY?]
 -->

-Below, these three specific identified challenges, for which follow up is to be relevant for the toxicology community, are explained in more detail.
+Below, three specific identified challenges, for which follow up is to be relevant for the toxicology community, are explained in more detail.

 The first is the fact that the BioStudies web interface <!-- [RS THIS IS A VERY SPECIFIC CHALLENGE SPECIFICALLY FOR AN ELIXIR INFRASTRUCTURE COMPONENT, WHICH FITS THE WORKSHOP IDEA.
 IT FALLS UNDER THE MORE GENERIC CHALLENGE OF "INCOMPLETE INTEROPERABILITY" BUT SOMEHWERE WE NEED TO MENTION THE TRANSITION IN THE TEXT FROM THE  OBSERVATION THAT INTEROPERABILITY IS AN ISSUE IN GENERAL, TO THIS SPECIFIC ELIXIR EXAMPLE.
 OR AM I WRONG AND WAS THIS (BIOSTUDIES) IN FACT THE VERY SPECIFIC DATA CHALLENGE IDENTIFIED FROM ONE OF THE TOXICOLOGY PROJECTS?] -->